Optimising random forest hyperparameters

 Maximum number of leaf nodes

-This hyperparameter can be of importance to other topics, such as Explainability.
+This hyperparameter can be of importance to other topics, such as explainability.

 Random features per split